BurnedOliveTree/RepositoryBrowser/README.md

 There are 2 ways to launch this application: using Docker or by installing needed libraries directly on your computer.

+It is also recommended to add a personal access token, which will lift the limit from 60 requests per hour to 1500, but it's not required.

 ### Docker

 In order to follow these steps you need [Docker](https://www.docker.com) installed on your computer.